fathima1503/job-tracker/README.md

 ## Deployment

-- Frontend deployed on Vercel
+- Frontend and backend deployed on Vercel
-- Database hosted on Railway